Taxpayer bill from Arpaio’s profiling case will reach $178M

 Maricopa County officials on Monday approved a tentative budget that includes an additional $32 million for the fiscal year ending in late June 2021, which will make the year the most expensive since the case was filed in 2007.

-County spokesman Fields Moseley said budget officials can’t predict when the taxpayer burden will end because the sheriff’s office must first fully comply with the overhaul for three years to end supervision by the court - and the agency hasn’t yet been deemed fully compliant.
+County spokesman Fields Moseley said budget officials can’t predict when the taxpayer burden will end because the sheriff’s office must meet all requirements of the departmental overhaul for three years to end supervision by the court - and the agency hasn’t yet been deemed fully compliant.

 Sheriff Paul Penzone, a Democrat who defeated Arpaio in 2016, declined a request to be interviewed on the spending.